Tomato Plant Diseases

 Stem Rot: Emergence failure or collapse and wilting of seedlings, caused by a decay of the stem at the ground line or roots.
 Use a sterile seed starting mixture to help prevent this problem.

 Verticillium: Yellowing, wilting, and loss of foliage, beginning at the base of the plant.
-Plants wilt during the day, but often appear to recover in the evening.
+Plants wilt during the day (even if watering is not an issue), but often appear to recover in the evening.
 Plant growth is stunted, but the plant usually survive the season.
 Discoloration of the woody tissues of the stem, generally confined to the lower part of the plant.
 Does not effect the fruits (except in their quantity).
-Tomatoes resistant to Verticillium are normally marked with a capital “V” following the variety name (in seed catalogs, at any rate).
+Tomatoes resistant to verticillium are normally marked with a capital “V” following the variety name (in seed catalogs, at any rate).